khansaad1275/termux-helper/README.md

 If you encounter any issues, have questions, or just want to say hi, you can reach us at our official support channel.

 ## License:
-This project is licensed under the [Your License Name] License - see the LICENSE file for details.
+This project is licensed under the [GNU 3] License - see the LICENSE file for details.

 Simplify your Termux experience with Termux Helper.
 Say goodbye to endless Googling and hello to organized command reference.
 Install it now and unlock a new level of Termux efficiency!